holochain-open-dev/holochain-time-index/README.md

 ### Time Delimited Indexing

-This crate exposes an `index_entry(index: String, entry: T, link_tag: Into<LinkTag>)` function.
+This crate exposes an `index_entry(index: String, entry: T, link_tag: Into<LinkTag>, index_link_type: ILT, path_link_type: PLT)` function.
 This function indexes the submitted entry into a time b-tree.
 The b-tree looks something like the following:

 ![B-tree](./media/b-tree-time-path.png)